Unnatural Love: Plot

 Murray (Rhys Darby) brings a reluctant Bret (Bret McKenzie) and Jemaine (Jemaine Clement) to a nightclub to experience "dancing music", recruiting their friend Dave (Arj Barker) to compel them inside.
 Finding the club overpopulated with men, the three sing "Too Many Dicks (On the Dancefloor)".
 Jemaine goes home with a woman (Sarah Wynter), but when he awakes the next morning, he finds himself surrounded by Australian memorabilia.
 He suspects he has slept with an Australian, a major taboo for New Zealanders, and attempts to sneak out, calling Bret for help when he cannot unlock the door.
 However, the woman catches him and introduces herself as Keitha, a rough, crude Australian.

 Keitha asks Jemaine to stay longer, but he leaves and goes straight to the doctor to get tested for sexually transmitted diseases.
 Later, at a band meeting with Murray, Bret reveals Jemaine's escapade.
 Bret and Murray express their shock and dismay, even contemplating temporarily ejecting Jemaine from the band.
 Jemaine realizes he has left his wallet in Keitha's apartment and goes back to retrieve it; while there, he questions Keitha over tea about her family background to determine exactly how Australian she is.
 She explains that she is quite Australian, proudly descended from criminals, and invites him back to bed.

 Jemaine and Keitha start dating.
 He introduces her to Bret and Murray, but they refuse to accept her.
 Later, Bret unsuccessfully attempts to fool Jemaine by poorly mimicking Keitha's voice and leaving a fake break-up message on the answering machine.
-Jemaine goes to Keitha's apartment, where he learns her two Australian housemates similarly disapprove of him (though Keitha states this is not because he is from New Zealand, but because they consider him a "dick" and not attractive enough for her), but that she likes him irregardless.
+Jemaine goes to Keitha's apartment, where he learns her two Australian housemates similarly disapprove of him (though Keitha states this is not because he is from New Zealand, but because they consider him a "dick" and not attractive enough for her), but that she likes him regardless.
 Jemaine sings "Carol Brown" to express his desire for a long-term relationship with her.

 Jemaine and Keitha decide to elope to New Jersey, with the assistance of Dave, who approves of their forbidden love.
 However, Keitha fails to show up at their predetermined meeting spot.
 Jemaine realizes something is amiss when the carriage driver explains he cannot go to New Jersey, despite Keitha's earlier claims.
 Jemaine rushes home, where he discovers Keitha and her friends have cleaned out the apartment and duct taped Bret to the door.
 Jemaine hugs Bret while the latter is still taped to the door, and Bret reluctantly comforts him as he cries.